department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/veteran-prioritization/research-plan.md

 - Veterans will want to fill out multiple forms for different appointments ahead of a trip to the VA

 ## Method
 We will conduct remote moderated closed card sort exercises via Zoom using the Perigean contract.
 This method will allow us to prioritize our existing list of initiatives while learning about new potential areas to explore through Veteran feedback.
-After the sort, we will share a lo-fidelity mockup to get Veteran feedback.
+After the sort, we will share a lo-fidelity mockup to get Veteran feedback on an initial direction for the MVP.

 ## Participants and Recruitment
 We would like to talk with 8 participants: